-The Kedah Paddy Museum is nothing to do with Irishmen.
-It is dedicated to the rice plant, paddy, the world's most important crop.
+The Kedah Paddy Museum is dedicated to the rice plant, paddy, the world's most important crop.

 The word "paddy" is derived from the Malay word padi meaning rice plant so it is appropriate that one of the world's few rice museums should be in Malaysia.
 The other rice museums that I am aware of are the Gohan Museum in Yurakucho, Japan and IRRI's RiceWorld in Los Baños, Philippines.

 The Paddy Museum is big, with an area of 12,000 square meters spread over three floors.

 The architecture of the building is designed to symbolize bushels of harvested rice stalks.

 Rice motifs decorate the external facade and are used on railings in the interior.

 The museum explains the rice cultivation process, displays different varieties of rice, showcases equipment and tools used in rice cultivation through the ages and in various countries.